 For our preschool class, I try to come up with a story craft that is something they can easily hold.
 They really seem to like those the most.
 Sometimes it has a handle, sometimes it’s on a craft stick or slips over their hand or fingers.
 Sometimes it fastens on their wrist using velcro dots.
 I totally stay away from anything that hangs around the neck.
 That’s just too scary for me.

 To make the next angel, we cut a large paper doily in half.
 We rolled one half into a cone shape and taped it.
-We pushed a wooden coffee stirrer through the open of the cone, taping it to the back of the angel.
+We pushed a wooden coffee stirrer (or unsharpened pencil) through the opening of the cone, taping it to the back of the angel.
 On the top of the stirrer, we glued a cotton ball for the head.
 We folded the straight edge of the other half of the doily to give it some strength.
 Then we glued it in place for wings.
 This one is our Christmas angel.